MichaelCurrin/learn-to-code/Tutorials/crontab_example.md

 * day of week (0 - 7 with Sunday as 0 and 7)
 ```

+## File structure

 This is an example of lines to include in a crontab file.
 ```
+# Set environment and mail settings.
 SHELL=/bin/bash
 PATH=/usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin
 MAILTO=michael

+# place jobs here
+0 * * * * echo "test"
+* * * * 1-4 path/to/file.sh
+```

+## Example jobs
-# Disk usage
+Disk usage
-0 * * * 1-5 du -h --max-depth=1 /
+`0 * * * 1-5 du -h --max-depth=1 /`

-# Example of how to hide stdout output and redirect any errors to an error file.
-# Based on answer here: https://superuser.com/questions/122246/how-can-i-view-results-of-my-cron-jobs
-0 5 * * * /path/to/job.sh 1> /dev/null 2> /path/to/file.err

-# Run at 9:30am.
+Run at 9:30am on Mondays and Thursdays.
 Activate virtual environment and run python script.
-30 9 * * 1,4 source activate myenv && cd path/to/folder && python report.py
+`30 9 * * 1,4 source activate myenv && cd path/to/folder && python report.py`

-```
+Based on answer here: https://superuser.com/questions/122246/how-can-i-view-results-of-my-cron-jobs
+Hide stdout output and redirect any errors to an error file.
+`0 5 * * * /path/to/job.sh 1> /dev/null 2> /path/to/file.err`
+Send output to mail other than set in MAILTO.
+Stdout is absorbed, then stderr is redirected to stdout and is then piped to mail.
+`33 3 * * * /path/to/job.sh 1> /dev/null 2>&1 | mail -s "My Subject" user@domain.com`